MicrosoftDocs/azure-docs/articles/machine-learning/service/how-to-transform-data.md

 # Transform data with the Azure Machine Learning Data Prep SDK

-In this article, you'll learn different methods of loading data using the [Azure Machine Learning Data Prep SDK](https://aka.ms/data-prep-sdk).
+In this article, you learn different methods of loading data using the [Azure Machine Learning Data Prep SDK](https://aka.ms/data-prep-sdk).
 The SDK offers functions make it simple to add columns, filter out unwanted rows or columns, and impute missing values.

 Currently there are functions for the following tasks: